rreezN/Social_Artists/content/_index.md

 We wanted to do a sentiment analysis of the hip hop artists, but given that Wikipedia is notoriously neutral in their writing, the results of just doing it on all their content would be uninteresting.
 Instead, we thought it would be interesting to look at each artist's top 100 words from the TF-IDF scores.
 In that way, the considered words hold much more weight and can better describe the artist's true sentiment.
+Here we show the distribution of the sentiment score.

 {{< plotly json="images/dist_of_happiness_score.json" height="550px" >}}

-It can be seen that the around the average sentiment which is due to inherently neutral.
-They all have a sentiment score above 5, which is neutral, but only slightly deviates from that.
+It can be seen that the average sentiment score is about 5, which is due to the inherently neutral nature of Wikipedia encyclopedia language.
+They all have a sentiment score above 5, which is neutral but only slightly deviates from that.
-Nevertheless, we will now try  and look deeper at the two ends of this spectrum of sentiment and create word clouds for 2 artists.
+Nevertheless, we will now try and look deeper at the two ends of this spectrum of sentiment and create word clouds for two artists.

 |                   Corey Jackson                   |                   C-murder                   |
 |:-------------------------------------------------:|:--------------------------------------------:|
 | <img src="images/Corey_Jackson.png" width="100%"> | <img src="images/C-murder.png" width="100%"> |

-In the two word clouds above, two artists who belong to the two extremes in terms of sentiment score, respectively.
+In the two word clouds above are two artists who belong to the two extremes in terms of sentiment score.
 Try to see whether you can figure out which one has the most negative score.
 The first thing that comes to one's attention when looking at the word clouds is how different the words are in each word cloud.
 These words lead Corey Jackson to have a sentiment score of 6.31 and C-Murder a sentiment score of 5.16.